AdaCore/gpr/doc/gpr_user_guide/source/best_practices.rst

 the project search path.
 Installed projects are treated as *externally built*
 - their sources are considered read-only and their pre-built artifacts are consumed directly - which significantly reduces build times for large trees.

+Consider using a static configuration project via ``--config`` or ``--autoconf``.
+The default automatic configuration probes the host for many potential toolchain candidates and this may generate a significant overhead.
+Note that with a static configuration, it must be updated whenever the toolchain changes or new languages are used in the project.